 Why would this happen?

-- After you protect your Tweets, only you and your approved followers can read your updates or see your Tweets in Twitter Search.
+- After you protect your Tweets, only you and your followers can read your updates or see your Tweets in Twitter search.

-- If you at one time had public Tweets, those Tweets will no longer be public or appear in public Twitter Search results.
+- If you at one time had public Tweets (before protecting your Tweets), those Tweets will no longer be public or appear in public Twitter search results.
 However, unprotecting your Tweets will cause any previously protected Tweets to be made public.